Towards human-level performance on automatic pose estimation of infant spontaneous movements: Materials and methods

 \subsection{Evaluation protocol and performance metrics}

-To evaluate the precision of the models included in the comparative analysis, positions of body keypoints were predicted on the separate test set of In-Motion Poses, comprising 4 024 images.
-All models were evaluated using the raw model outputs, omitting the expensive multi-scale testing and flipping procedure commonly used for benchmarking HPE~\cite{tang2018deeply,yang2017learning}.
-Model precision was determined by comparing the model outputs to human annotations.
-The precision metrics included percentage of correct keypoints according to head size ($PCK_{h}@\tau$), normalized mean error ($ME$), and a proposed metric; percentage of correct keypoints according to human performance ($PCK@Human^{95}$). $PCK_{h}@\tau$ computes the fraction of keypoints within $\tau l$ distance from the annotated position, where $l$ is the infant head length (i.e., the distance from the top of the head to the upper neck).
+To evaluate the localization performance of the models included in the comparative analysis, positions of body keypoints were predicted on the separate test set of In-Motion Poses, comprising 4 024 images.
+The retrained OpenPose, CIMA-Pose, EfficientPose, and EfficientHourglass were evaluated using the model outputs upscaled to input resolution with bilinear interpolation (e.g., three transposed convolutions, each with a stride of 2 and 4$\times$4 kernel, performed 8$\times$ upscaling in OpenPose, to increase the spatial resolution of outputs from 46$\times$46 to 368$\times$368), omitting the expensive multi-scale testing and flipping procedure commonly used for benchmarking HPE~\citep{tang2018deeply,yang2017learning}, whereas default post-processing was employed with the official version of OpenPose.
+Model localization performance was determined by comparing the model outputs to human annotations.
+The performance metrics included percentage of correct keypoints according to head size ($PCK_{h}@\tau$), normalized mean error ($ME$), and a proposed metric; percentage of correct keypoints according to human-level performance ($PCK_{h}@Human^{0.95}$). $PCK_{h}@\tau$ computes the fraction of keypoints within $\tau l_{i}$ distance from the annotated position, where $l_{i}$ is the infant head length of image $i$.
 To account for both model robustness and performance in high-precision pose estimation, we calculated measures of $PCK_{h}@\tau$ across various percentages $\tau$ of the head size (see Fig.~\ref{fig:pckh}).
-Coarse evaluation was performed with $PCK_{h}@100$, $PCK_{h}@50$, and $PCK_{h}@30$, and fine-grained evaluation by $PCK_{h}@10$.
-Moreover, the $ME$ measure reflects the average precision of model $m$ on body part $b$ in terms of the mean distance of a model’s predictions to the ground truth locations:
+Coarse evaluation was performed with $PCK_{h}@1.0$, $PCK_{h}@0.5$, and $PCK_{h}@0.3$, and fine-grained evaluation by $PCK_{h}@0.2$ and $PCK_{h}@0.1$.
+Moreover, the $ME$ measure reflects the average localization performance of model $m$ on body part $b$ in terms of the mean distance of a model’s predictions to the ground truth locations: